 Use friendly and inviting language to grab your visitors’ attention - you can even add a greeting from a team member!

-Tip: Change the button text by clicking the Welcome Screen menu.
+Tip: Change the button text in the right-hand Question menu.

 Tip: You can use the Description field in questions or the Welcome Screen to break up the text that your respondents will see.
 The question title and description will appear as individual messages in the chat, mimicking a conversational flow.